You're Probably Using Your Gua Sha Wrong

-TikTok has quickly become one of the go-to platforms for burgeoning makeup and skin-care trends.
-If a random blue mascara, lip pencil, or sunscreen is sold out online, chances are you can blame it on a TikTok trend.
-So what does the social-media platform say the biggest skin-care trend is going to be for 2021?
+TikTok has quickly become one of the go-to platforms for burgeoning makeup and skincare trends.
+If a mascara, lip pencil, or moisturiser is sold out online, chances are you can blame it on a TikTok trend.
+So what does the social-media platform say the biggest skincare trend is going to be for 2021?
 According to a recent SkinStore report, Gen Z is increasingly obsessed with the gua sha.

 Gua sha, pronounced gwa sha, is a treatment that involves gently scraping or pulling a flat jade or rose-quartz stone along the skin to relax facial muscles, boost circulation, and encourage lymphatic drainage.
 Many of us have been put on to the gua sha in recent years, but it's a time-tested treatment in traditional Chinese medicine.
 Originally used to treat viruses in the body and heat stroke, the gua sha stone was later discovered to have cosmetic benefits as well.
 Studies have shown that it helps increase circulation, which aids in the skin’s ability to purge dirt, sebum, and buildup in the pores that leads to acne.